kojix2/crython/README.md

 ## Installation

 - You need Python3.
-Python is a popular programming language.
+Python3.12 or later is recommended.
 - Make sure `python3-config --ldflags` works.

 Add this to your dependencies: